 Based on the study, the Lymphoedema Network Wales Framework and the ILF have together agreed to initiate a new, joint initiative that will eventually lead to the development and publication of a Genital Oedema position document on genital lymphoedema in approx. 2-3 years’ time.
 The elaboration and publication of the Genital Oedema Position Document will be considered a Phase 2 of this project and be subject to a separate fee.

 The first phase of the project will include the following elements:

-The genital oedema project is a partnership between:
+The Genital Oedema Project is a partnership between:

 Lymphoedema Network Wales and International Lymphoedema Framework

-This project in funded by charity Tenovus Cancer Care.
+The project in funded by charity Tenovus Cancer Care.